alemart/surgescript/docs/engine/web.md

 `launchURL(url)`

 Launches a URL using the default web browser.
 It's mandatory to specify a protocol.
-The following protocols are currently supported: *http://*, *https://*, *mailto:*.
+The following protocols are currently supported: *http://*, *https://*, *mailto:*

 *Arguments*